sterrevangeest/You-Dont-Know-JS-summary/SCOPE_AND_CLOSURES.md

 To summarize: two distinct actions are taken for a variable assignment:
 First, Compiler declares a variable (if not previously declared in the current scope), and second, when executing, Engine looks up the variable in Scope and assigns to it, if found.

+**Compiler Speak**

+When _Engine_ executes the code that _Compiler_ produced step (2), it has to look-up the variable `a` to see if it has been declared, and this look-up is consulting _Scope_.

+In this case

+`var a = 2`

+_Engine_ would be performing an Left-hand Side (LHS) look-up for the variable `a`.
+The other type look-up is called Right-hand Side (RHS).(Side of an assignment operation. )

+LHS = when a variable appears on the left-hand side of an assignement operation RHS = when a variable appears on the right-hand of an assignent operation

+Ask yourself: _"who's the target of the assignment (LHS)"_ and _"who's the source of the assignment (RHS)"._

+Why does it matter whether we call it LHS or RHS?
+Because these two types of look-ups behave differently in the circumstance where the variable has not yet been declared (is not found in any consulted Scope).